Ventura Pérez Mariño

-Ventura José Pérez Mariño (born 29 December 1949) is a Spanish judge and former Spanish Socialist Workers' Party (PSOE) politician.
+Ventura José Pérez Mariño (29 December 1948 – 14 February 2024) was a Spanish judge and Spanish Socialist Workers' Party (PSOE) politician.
 He was a member of the Congress of Deputies from 1993 to 1995, and a city councillor in Vigo from 2003 to 2005, serving as mayor for the first few weeks of his tenure.

 Biography

+Early life and education

+Ventura José Pérez Mariño was born on 29 December 1948, in Vigo.
+He studied with the Jesuits and then at ICADE, graduating with a law and business administration degree from the University of Deusto.

+Legal and political career

-Pérez Mariño was a judge in the Audiencia Nacional.
-In May 1993, he was voluntarily removed from the judiciary so that he could contest the general election.
+Pérez Mariño was a judge in the Audiencia Nacional in Madrid.
+He oversaw such cases as those of the ETA militant Josu Urrutikoetxea, and of Manuel Charlín, head of the Los Charlines drug trafficking family.
+In May 1993, he was voluntarily removed from the judiciary so that he could contest in the general election.
 He was elected as the Spanish Socialist Workers' Party's (PSOE) list leader in Lugo.
 He and fellow magistrate Baltasar Garzón were persuaded into politics by PSOE prime minister Felipe González in order to give the party a moral image after scandals.
 Both became fiercely critical of González when it was revealed that his government had been covertly arming the anti-ETA paramilitary GAL in the 1980s.
 Garzón returned to his court to investigate the matter and in February 1995, Pérez Mariño resigned after publicly calling for González to do the same.